 The grass is greener at VWU

 The Virginia Wesleyan University community is dedicated to a greener campus and a greener world.
-The ongoing sustainability efforts of the College's faculty, staff and students reflect a larger commitment to ethical conduct and social responsibility through environmental stewardship and education.
+The ongoing sustainability efforts of the University's faculty, staff and students reflect a larger commitment to ethical conduct and social responsibility through environmental stewardship and education.

-Virginia Wesleyan has been recognized locally, regionally and nationally for its greening practices.
-Most recently, VWU was selected for inclusion in the 2015 edition of The Princeton Review Guide to 353 Green Colleges.
+Virginia Wesleyan has been recognized locally, regionally and nationally for its sustainability practices.
+Most recently, VWU was selected for inclusion in the 2017 edition of The Princeton Review's Guide to 375 Green Colleges.

 Come see for yourself

-Wesleyan's beautiful 300-acre wooded campus is an oasis of trees, open fields and flowers that also happens to be a designated bird sanctuary and the home of an old-growth beech forest.
+Wesleyan's beautiful 300-acre park-like campus is an oasis of trees, open fields and flowers that also happens to be a designated bird sanctuary and the home of an old-growth beech forest.
 You can find bat and bluebird houses, beekeeping boxes and even an eco-friendly worm farm on the College grounds.

 Virginia Wesleyan is committed to waste-reduction, recycling, energy efficiency, green building practices, composting and other earth-friendly landscaping practices, promotion of public transportation and much more.
-Numerous faculty/student research projects, such as the establishment and study of a green roof on one of the student residence halls, integrate learning and community service for the betterment of the planet.
+Many faculty/student research projects integrate learning and community service for the betterment of the planet.